Show All Answers

 Fines are charged only for the days the owning library is open.

-Currently the Library System is cash or check only.
+You can also pay in person with cash or check.
 The Library will not accept a bill larger than $20 to pay fines or fees.
 The Library does not accept payment in pennies.

 Visit our Newsletter Registration webpage and fill out the form.